 The CR1000M Module contains a lithium battery that operates the clock and SRAM when the module is not powered.
-The CR1000M does not draw power from the lithium battery while it is powered by a 12 VDC supply.
-In an T107 stored at room temperature, the lithium battery should last approximately 10 years (less at temperature extremes).
+The CR1000M does not draw power from the lithium battery while it is powered by a 12 Vdc supply.
+In a T107 stored at room temperature, the lithium battery should last approximately 10 years (less at temperature extremes).
 Where the T107 is powered most or all of the time, the lithium cell should last much longer.